complexdatacollective/Fresco/README.md

    | UPLOADTHING_APP_ID | The unique identifier for your UploadThing app.
 This is used along with the secret key to identify your app when making requests from Fresco to the UploadThing API. <a href="https://uploadthing.com/dashboard" target="_blank">More info</a> |
    | DISABLE_ANALYTICS  | A flag to disable the analytics microservice for Fresco.
 If this is set to `false`, the analytics microservice will be enabled.                                                                                                                |

-   **Note: We use Analytics microservice to gather error data from instances of Fresco to troubleshoot issues, so by setting `DISABLE_ANALYTICS` to `false` you would help us identify bugs and improve the app.**
+   **Note: We use analytics to gather error data from instances of Fresco to troubleshoot issues.
+By leading `DISABLE_ANALYTICS` set to `false` (the default) you will help us identify bugs and improve the app.**

    ![Deploy on Vercel2](public/images/readme-screenshots/vercel2.png)